smcue/islambot/README.md

 #### -settranslation

-This command allows you to change the default translation of `-quran` on your server.
+**-settranslation** allows you to change the default translation of `-quran` on your server.
 You must have the `Manage Server` or `Administrator` permission to use this command.

 ```
 -settranslation <translation>